We want to help you to understand health insurance so you can make the most of your health plan.

 Subsidy: See Advanced Premium Tax Credit or Cost-Sharing Reduction.

-Subscriber: An individual who meets the health plans' eligibility requirement; who enrolls in the health plan; and accepts the financial responsibility for any premiums, Copayments, Coinsurance, or Deductibles.
+Subscriber: An individual who meets the health plan's eligibility requirement; who enrolls in the health plan; and accepts the financial responsibility for any premiums, copayments, coinsurance, or deductibles.

 Tertiary Care: Medical care requiring a setting outside of the routine, community standard; care to be provided within a regional medical center having comprehensive training, specialists, and research training.